 A diagnosis of Parkinson’s disease (PD) can be life-changing.
 Parkinson’s usually begins gradually and worsens over time.
 It is episodic and unpredictable.
 Symptoms are both obvious and hidden, and many are often underdiagnosed.

 As it often advances into stages of disability and loss of independence, Parkinson’s disease forces many people to stop working.
-If this is your situation, you may be eligible for vital disability benefits for Parkinson’s disease, through the Social Security Administration (SSA), from private insurers, or from the Department of Veterans Affairs (VA).
+If this is your situation, you may be eligible for vital disability benefits, through the Social Security Administration (SSA), from private insurers, or from the Department of Veterans Affairs (VA).

 What many claimants are shocked to learn is that most disability claims based on Parkinson’s disease are initially denied—sometimes in error, sometimes due to insufficient information, sometimes unfairly.